mendersoftware/mender-docs/09.Add-ons/50.Monitoring/docs.md

 command.

 ### Examples
-Before the detailed description of the add-on configuration and structure in details, we present two quick-start examples.
+Before we describe the add-on configuration and structure in details, we present three quick-start examples.

 #### Is mender-connect running?
 Assume you want to monitor the state of the `mender-connect` systemd service,